BitcoinDesign/Guide/guide/getting-started/why-design-for-bitcoin.md

 ## Design for your needs

-Many design projects start by identifying an unmet need, and then design something that meets it.
+Many design projects start by identifying an unmet need, and then designing something that meets it.
 Unlike traditional finance, the barriers to entry into bitcoin are shallow.
 So if you feel like your needs aren’t being met by your bank or service provider, here’s your chance to shape something better.

 ## Work in public